johnfedoruk/bangular/aio/content/guide/browser-support.md

 <div class="alert is-important">

-The suggested polyfills are the ones that run full Angular applications.
+The suggested polyfills are the ones that run full Bangular applications.
 You may need additional polyfills to support features not covered by this list.
 Note that polyfills cannot magically transform an old, slow browser into a modern, fast one.